 - Difficulty holding saliva.

-These symptoms generally appear quickly and affect one side of the face, however, there are rare cases in which there is nerve inflammation on both sides of the face, which means the symptoms appear on both sides of the face.
+These symptoms generally appear quickly and affect one side of the face, however, there are rare cases in which there is nerve inflammation on both sides of the face, leading to symptoms on both sides of the face.

-Bell’s Palsy symptoms are similar to symptoms that appear as a result of serious conditions, such as stroke or brain tumor, therefore it is important that you get a doctor to check you.
+Bell’s Palsy symptoms are similar to symptoms that appear as a result of serious conditions, such as a stroke or a brain tumor, therefore it is to be assessed immediately.

 How to confirm a diagnosis

-The diagnosis is normally done through assessment of the facial muscles and related symptoms, but the doctor may ask for other tests, such as a CT, MRI, and blood tests.
-These tests will help the doctor to see whether you have Bell’s Palsy, and they will also rule out other possible conditions that have facial paralysis as a symptom.
+A diagnosis is normally reached through assessment of the facial muscles and evaluation of related symptoms.
+The doctor may order other tests, such as a CT, MRI, and blood tests.
+These tests will help the doctor to rule out other possible conditions to determine whether you have Bell’s Palsy.

 What can cause Bell’s Palsy?